Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Introduction

-In \cite{choudhury2021job}, an upper bound on expected regret is proved using a randomized routing-based algorithm in a multi-server discrete-time queueing system.
-This work assumes no knowledge of service rates and queue lengths, but the dispatcher observes the service times, which are utilized to propose a policy with $\Tilde{O}(\sqrt T)$ finite-time regret, where $T$ is the time horizon. \cite{stahlbuhk2021learning} studies the problem of finding the optimum server for service in a discrete-time multi-server system with unknown service rates and a single queue.
-Finite regret is achieved for this problem by sampling service rates during idle periods. \cite{ojeda2021learning} employ generative adversarial networks to numerically learn the unknown service time distributions in a $G/G/\infty$ queuing system. { \cite{zhong2022learning} studies the scheduling problem in a multi-class queue with abandonment, where the arrival, service, and abandonment rates are all unknown.
-By observing the service and patience times, an empirical estimate of unknown service and abandonment rates is formed, and then, using an exploration-exploitation based algorithm, logarithmic regret is established compared to the $c\mu / \theta$ rule. } In the context of single-server queuing systems, \cite{zhang2022learning} consider a social welfare maximizing admission control problem in an $M/M/1$ queuing system with unknown service and arrival rates for which a specific threshold-based admission control scheme based on the arrival and services rate is known to be optimal (see \cite{Naor}).
-Working with an information structure where the queue is observed at all times, their proposed dispatching algorithm achieves constant regret for one set of parameters, and $O(\log^{1+\epsilon}(n))$ regret for any $\epsilon > 0$ for another set of parameters, where $n$ is the number of arrivals.
+\cite{stahlbuhk2021learning} studied the problem of finding the optimum server for service in a discrete-time multi-server system with unknown service rates and a single queue and proves constant regret by sampling service rates during idle periods. \cite{ojeda2021learning} employed generative adversarial networks to numerically learn the unknown service time distributions in a $G/G/\infty$ queuing system. { \cite{zhong2022learning} studied scheduling in a multi-class queue with abandonment with unknown arrival, service, and abandonment rates.
+By using service and patience times and forming estimates of the service and abandonment rates, logarithmic regret is shown using an exploration-exploitation based scheme. } \cite{zhang2022learning,cohen2024learning} studied social-welfare maximizing admission control in an $M/M/1$ queuing system with unknown service and arrival rates; with system parameters known a threshold-based admission control scheme is optimal.
+By observing the queueing system at all times, they proposed a dispatching algorithm that achieves constant regret for one set of parameters, and $O(\log^{1+\epsilon}(n))$ regret for any $\epsilon > 0$ for another set of parameters ($n$ is the number of arrivals).